 3. Cutting transportation-related expenses: We’ve sold a car and leased electric smart cars for our commuting and grocery-getting needs.
 In January 2017 when the leases are up, we’ll become a one-car family.

-4. Shopping ban for clothing: We haven’t purchased clothes since November 2014!
+4. Shopping ban for clothing: We hadn’t purchased clothes for two years!

 5. Cutting cable: We did this several years ago and haven’t looked back.
 In January 2016, we cut Amazon and Netflix, too.

 We use only Hulu today.
 We don’t pay for Hulu anymore, either.